codsen/codsen/packages/gulp-email-remove-unused-css/README.md

 If you need more advanced CSS removal tools, check out [uncss](https://github.com/giakki/uncss) and [gulp-uncss](https://github.com/ben-eb/gulp-uncss) which runs a headless browser and is capable to parse external stylesheets.
 However, it's by magnitude slower and it's definitely an overkill for email HTML code.

-There's also more direct competitor, [postcss-remove-unused](https://www.npmjs.com/package/postcss-remove-unused) which uses Cheerio, but:
+There's also more direct competitor, [postcss-remove-unused](https://www.npmjs.com/package/postcss-remove-unused) which uses [Cheerio](https://www.npmjs.com/package/cheerio), but:

 1) `postcss-remove-unused` is tied with PostCSS and can't be used outside of it.
 Its _testing_ is also tied to PostCSS and dependent on it.
 On other hand, this library is only a Gulp wrapper for [email-remove-unused-css](https://github.com/code-and-send/email-remove-unused-css) which is tool-independent (reads `string`, outputs `string`).
 I'm a strong believer that core functionality should be decoupled from the wrappers, PostHTML, PostCSS, Gulp, Grunt, font-end interfaces or anything else.
 In the past I decoupled [Detergent's core](https://github.com/code-and-send/detergent) from its [front-end](https://detergent.io).

-2) [postcss-remove-unused](https://www.npmjs.com/package/postcss-remove-unused) doesn't remove `id`'s, while [email-remove-unused-css](https://github.com/code-and-send/email-remove-unused-css) does and works for **both id's and classes** (and a mix of both)!
-Mind you, some of email hacks are based on id's, for example, `#outlook a {padding: 0; }` which causes "View in browser" toolbar menu link to appear on Outlook 2010.
+2) [postcss-remove-unused](https://www.npmjs.com/package/postcss-remove-unused) doesn't remove `id`'s, while this library _does_.
+It's important because some of _email code hacks_ are based on id's, for example, `#outlook a {padding: 0; }` which causes "View in browser" toolbar menu link to appear on Outlook 2010.
 Style cleaning library must recognise id's in order to white-list them.
-This library does!

 ## Contributing